apache/maven-resolver/src/site/markdown/upgrading-resolver.md

 This page will collect quick guides for developers upgrading from one to another major version of Resolver.

-# Upgrading From 1.x to 2.x
+# Upgrading from 1.x to 2.x

 Maven Resolver upcoming major version 2.x should be "smooth sailing", as long you do not depend (directly or indirectly) on **deprecated** classes from Resolver 1.x line.
 Always use latest 1.x release to check for deprecated classes.

-## Session Handling Changes
+## Session handling changes

 Maven Resolver 2.x introduced "onSessionEnd" hooks, that became required for some of the new features (like HTTP/2 transports are).
 While existing "Resolver 1.x"